8891689/Miner/README.md

 pool_port: (Required) The Stratum port number for your mining pool.

-wallet_address: (Required) Crucial: Change this to your own wallet address (or wallet_address.worker_name format, depending on the pool).
+wallet_address: (required) Key: Change this to your own wallet address (or wallet_address.worker_name format, usually fill in the address directly without the miner name, it depends on you and the pool).

 threads: (Required) The number of CPU mining threads to use.
 Setting this to the number of your CPU's physical cores or logical threads is recommended.